jcbowden/qcif_chat/README.md

 ### 3/ Run the application, exposing all the network interfaces

-N.B. --host=0.0.0.0 is used so we can access the webpages from outside the machine in which it is running.
- (change IP address fisrt - currently localhost)
+ (change IP address first - currently using localhost in all html template files)
 ```
 ip -4 address
 (find the machines externally acessible address)